Counts of Castres

 Castres-en-Albigenses was a dependence of the Viscount of Albi.
 The Viscounts of Albi granted Castres a city charter establishing a commune with the city, headed by consuls.
 During the Albigensian Crusade, the city quickly surrendered to Simon de Montfort, who gave it to his brother Guy de Montfort.

 Lords of Castres

 House of Montfort-l'Amaury

-1211-1228 : Guy de Montfort († 1228), Lord of Ferté-Allais et de Bréthecourt, son Simon III de Montfort, Lord of Montfort and d'Amicie de Beaumont.
+1211–1228 : Guy de Montfort (died 1228), Lord of Ferté-Allais et de Bréthecourt, son Simon III de Montfort, Lord of Montfort and d'Amicie de Beaumont.